shb-data-analyst/Excel_Data_Analysis_Portfolio/PowerQuery_customer_Order_Merge/README.md

 # Customer Order Analysis using Power Query & Excel Dashboard

 ## Project Overview
-This project demonstrates an end-to-end Excel data analysis workflow using Power Query and Excel dashboards.
+This project demonstrates an end-to-end Excel data analysis workflow using Power Query and interactive Excel dashboards.
-The goal of the project is to clean, merge, and analyze order and customer data to generate meaningful business insights through an interactive dashboard.
+The goal of the project is to clean, merge, and analyze order and customer data to generate meaningful business insights through an automated interactive dashboard.

 ## Dataset Description
 The project uses two datasets: